flywheel-apps/bids-app-template/README.md

 ## Logging

-In `run.py`, initialize logging with something like this
+In `run.py`, initialize logging with something like this:

 ```python
     # Instantiate the Gear Context